diogoaurelio/schedoscopeWiki/Open-Street-Map-Tutorial.md

         transforming: 19
         waiting: 4

-6. Type `actions -s running` to see what is going on.
+6. Type `transformations -s running` to see what is going on.

 6. Have a look in the browser at the resource manager of your Hadoop Cluster  <http://localhost:8088/cluster>
     and see whether you can identify the running actions on the cluster.